Chris Brown + Rihanna = Role Model

-And I don’t want to make it seem like the blame lies entirely with Rihanna—I’m not a total bitch.
-But let’s be honest, you guys: if Rihanna’s forehead were even slightly more normal in its physical proportions, I’m pretty sure that Chris would have landed a lot fewer punches.
+And I don’t want to make it seem like the blame lies entirely with Rihanna—I’m not that kind of an asshole.
+But let’s be honest: if Rihanna’s forehead were even slightly more normal in its physical proportions, I’m pretty sure that Chris would have landed a lot fewer punches.
 And if you’re carrying a forehead that is the size of a flat screen TV, it’s sort of your responsibility to duck.

 Again, I’m not trying to sound callous, but Rihanna could rent advertising space across her frontal lobe, and that should have been taken into account before the rush to judgement against a man who at least had the decency to get a tattoo of Rihanna’s beaten, bloodies face tattooed on the side of his neck.

 Now I know that Chris will tell you that this is an image of a Mexican Sugar Skull, that it’s an homage to the Mexican tradition of honoring the dead, but I looked into it, you guys, and you may be interested to learn two things: 1.
 Chris Brown is not Mexican, and 2.
 Rihanna is not dead.

 And just in case you were wondering, Chris Brown has approximately eight million more Twitter followers than the pope, which means that a lot more people hate Rihanna than love Jesus Christ, and I think I know why.
 It has everything to do with two words: Battle Ship.